1% Tax! How does that work?

 - We might favour collection fees as part of a creditor’s debt management costs rather than the present system where the debtor bears all the costs.

 - Perhaps risks of predatory lending, that is, lending designed to fail, should be that of the creditor rather than the debtor.

 - We might consider the reintroduction (or enforcement) of the principle of Quid Pro Quo as applied to the law of contract and the application of a ‘do no harm’ overriding presumption in the interpretation of law and contract.
-It is likely that many securitization, derivitive trading and debt collection practices would fail these tests.
+It is possible that many securitization, derivative trading and debt collection practices would fail these tests.

 - In short, we would want to protect the consumer from predatory lending and collection practices whilst at the same time protect lenders engaged in legitimate and ethical commercial practices so there exists a healthy, ethical and secure market for both buyers and sellers of credit.

 But all this requires some careful thought.

 THE SENATE UNDERMINES THE DEMOCRATIC ELECTORAL AND REPRESENTATIVE PROCESS : Isn’t that bad for democracy?